AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/functional-testing.md

 ## Overview

-The following diagram provides a high level overview of the available pipelines in the context of an overall testing strategy and the [AEM as a Cloud Service deployment process](/help/implementing/cloud-manager/deploy-code.md).
+The following diagram provides a high-level overview of the available pipelines in the context of an overall testing strategy and the [AEM as a Cloud Service deployment process](/help/implementing/cloud-manager/deploy-code.md).

 ![AEM Cloud Service deployment quality gates](assets/functional-testing/quality-gates-compact.svg)